selinon/selinon/docs.source/start.rst

 Now let's assume that you defined two fallbacks.
 One waits for `Task1` and `Task2` failure and another one waits only for `Task1` failure.
 Let's say that `Task1` failed.
 In this case the decision which fallback would be run depends on `Task2` failure (not on time-dependent evaluation).
 Fallback evaluation is greedy, so if `Task2` fails, there is run the first stated fallback.
 If `Task2` succeeds, the latter one fallback is used.

-Results of Tasks
+Results of tasks
 ****************

 Results of tasks are stored in databases transparently based on your definition in YAML configuration files.
 The only thing you need to provide is a database adapter that handles database connection and data storing/retrieval.
 See :ref:`storage <storage>` section for more info.

-YAML Configuration Example
+YAML configuration example
 **************************

 You can separate flows into multiple files, just provide ``flow-definitions`` key to find all flows defined in the YAML file.